Artist's mural honors late wife and influential Tampa women

 These days, his biggest project is roughly 20-feet tall.

-“He was a recipient of our activation grant,” said Lynda Remond.
+“He was a recipient of our activation grant,” said Lynda Remund.
 She has spent two decades working with the Tampa Downtown Partnership, which aims to bring vibrancy to downtown through artwork.

 “It’s great for the Channel District.
 It’s kind of an eclectic neighborhood and having that artwork down here and those murals is very exciting.”